-Student Affairs Case Managers are here to help students thrive in their life at Amherst.
+Student Affairs Case Managers aim to help students manage challenges that may arise during their time at Amherst.
 We are available as a resource to all students and are eager to consult with staff, faculty, friends and parents as well.
 Most often, we support people who are dealing with challenges relating to medical health, mental health, financial concerns, family challenges, or social/adjustment issues.
 We use our extensive knowledge of campus and community support systems to provide timely connections with resources that can help.

 - Offer support when acute or chronic life challenges get in the way of learning and participating fully in courses.